gestimation/cifmodeling/README.md

-  time-constant and binomial estimands (`"PROPORTIONAL-SURVIVAL"`, `"PROPORTIONAL-COMPETING-RISK"`, `"BINOMIAL"`) and enforces time-point requirements accordingly—for example `time.point` is mandatory for survival/competing-risk contrasts, while time-constant-effect models can infer all event time or a use-specified grid of time, `time.point`.
+  time-constant and binomial estimands (`"PROPORTIONAL-SURVIVAL"`, `"PROPORTIONAL-COMPETING-RISK"`, `"BINOMIAL"`) and enforces time-point requirements accordingly—for example `time.point` is mandatory for survival/competing-risk contrasts, while time-constant-effect (e.g. proportional subdistribution hazards) models can either use all observed event times or a user-specified grid supplied via a (vector) `time.point`.

 ### Event coding conventions in package cifmodeling and CDISC ADaM ADTTE